Who are the Druze and why did Israel bomb Syria to protect them?

 But Israel’s decision to strike is also likely related to its opposition of the current Syrian government, led by a former jihadist, President Ahmed al-Sharaa.

-The Syrian government and Druze leaders agreed a ceasefire Wednesday after several days of clashes that left scores killed and hundreds more injured, but it remains to be seen whether it will last.
+The Syrian government and Druze leaders agreed a ceasefire Wednesday after several days of clashes that killed at least 321 people and injured more than 436 others, according to the Syrian Network for Human Rights (SNHR), but it remains to be seen whether it will last.

 Here’s what to know.